-- 16) Lastly, place a block perpendicularly at the end of the third side of your garden with the 12-inch side against the wall, so that the 8-inch width of the new block fills in the final 8 inches of the third side.
+- 16) Lastly, place a block perpendicularly at the end of the third side of your garden, so that the 8-inch width of the new block fills in the final 8 inches of the third side.
 Use your I-beam level to make sure the new block is level and adjust it if needed.
-The first level of your garden is completed. - 17) Place the landscape fabric (weed barrier) on the grass inside the garden area, push the fabric against the insides of the retaining wall blocks and up against the building wall, and lay the edges of the fabric on top of the blocks so that the fabric is sandwiched and held in place between the first and second layers of retaining wall blocks.
-If your fabric is not wide enough to cover the insides of the block and have the edge of the fabric lay on top of the block, then you need to make your garden a little smaller (less wide). - 18) Next, start laying the second layer of blocks from the back right corner that you just completed for the first layer of blocks, and then place the blocks in reverse order (counter-clockwise).
-Lay the 8-inch end of first block against the wall with the 12-inch side starting the right side of the second layer of blocks.
-Don't forget-the second layer of retaining wall blocks should straddle the first layer to create more stable walls for your garden.
-(See diagram on page 3 and example drawing below.)
+Place and level three more blocks to create the fourth and final side of the garden.
+The first level of your garden is completed. - 17) Place the landscape fabric (weed barrier) on the grass inside the garden area, push the fabric against the insides of the retaining wall blocks, and lay the edges of the fabric on top of the blocks so that the fabric is sandwiched and held in place between the first and second layers of retaining wall blocks.
+If your fabric is not wide enough to cover the insides of the block and have the edge of the fabric lay on top of the block, then you need to make your garden a little smaller (less wide). - 18) Next, start laying the second layer of blocks from the same corner that you started in for the first layer of blocks, but in reverse order (counter-clockwise).
+Lay the end of first block on 8 inches of the first block from the first layer, pointing it in other direction.
+The second layer of retaining wall blocks should straddle the first layer to create more stable walls for your garden.
+(See example below.)